High School Mathematics

 Prerequisite: A grade of 70% or higher in Pre-Algebra.
 A pretest will be required for students who have not taken Pre-Algebra at HHL.

-Tutoring: Ms. Scott and Mrs. Good will be in their classrooms from 10:00 - 10:40am on Tuesdays and Thursdays to help students when they are stuck on a problem or concept and needing extra instruction.
+Tutoring: Ms. Scott and Mrs. Good will be in their classrooms from 10:00 - 10:40am on Tuesdays and Thursdays to help tutor students needing extra help.
 This is a free service for any student taking any section of Algebra I.

 Course: Geometry